 Radon can be present in private water supplies in Jersey.
 If your home has a private drinking water supply that is fed from a groundwater source, you should follow the simple steps set out on the UKRadon's website dedicated radon in water webpage

 Radon surveys in Jersey

-Environmental Health have tested for radon in properties across the Island.
+Environmental Health tested a number of properties for radon across the Island previously.
 Our results suggest at least 12% of Island homes may contain radon at a level that requires action.